-Extensive training is available to all staff and is actively encouraged to ensure that a high standard of skill is maintained across the Group.
-Inter-departmental training programs are also put in place across the Group to ensure that skills are shared between operations.
+Extensive training is available to all staff and is actively encouraged to ensure that high standards of skills are maintained across the Group.
+Inter-departmental training programmes are also put in place across the Group to ensure that skills are shared between operations.
 The importance of training extends beyond on-the-job training and also focuses on enhancing personal development.
-In addition, apprenticeship programs help to assist with training a new generation of employees and to ensure knowledge is retained within the businesses.
+In addition, apprenticeship programmes help to assist with training a new generation of employees and to ensure knowledge is retained within the businesses.
 Employees across the Group are encouraged to think innovatively and to have regard for both financial and economic factors affecting the Group.

 The Group regards employee training and advancement as an essential element of industrial relations.

-- - Within our Ergonomics division, Ergotron has conducted over 30 training programs globally with over 1,000 employees participating.
-Topics have included leadership and management skills training, product and marketing training, system, process and program training in addition to benefits and wellness training.
-The business has also launched a North American mentoring program which will be expanded globally and provides employees opportunities to enhance their learning through the educational reimbursement program.
+- Within our Ergonomics division, Ergotron has conducted over 20 training programmes globally with over 1,700 employees participating.
+Topics included leadership and management skills training, technical and quality training, product and marketing training, system and process training in addition to wellness and benefits training.
+Ergotron also has global programmes that provide employees opportunities to enhance their education through educational reimbursement.

-- - Brush continues to take the health and well-being of its employees seriously and has further developed and enhanced its Occupational Health Service during the year, which is available to employees five days a week.
+- Brush continues to take the health and well-being of its employees seriously and its Occupational Health Service is available to employees four days a week.
 The service can make referrals to doctors, physiotherapists or counselling services, as required, ensuring that the business supports its employees throughout any periods of absence or illness.
 Health promotion is a key feature of the service, which is continually developing through awareness campaigns and has had a positive impact on both the employees and the business as a whole.
 During 2017, Brush GMS, based in Pittsburgh, promoted employee engagement by supporting employee leisure and community/charitable activities such as summer games, family parties and community outreach activities.
 It has also increased management training resources.

 Melrose is a meritocracy and individual performance is the key determinant in any appointment, irrespective of ethnicity, gender or other characteristic, trait or orientation.
 The Board recognises the importance of diversity throughout the workforce and the Board is committed to equality of opportunity for all employees.

 The Group currently takes into account a variety of factors before determining suitability for vacancies, including relevant skills to perform the role, experience and knowledge.
-The most important priority, however, has been and will continue to be ensuring that the best candidate is selected, and this approach will remain in place going forward.
+The most important priority, however, has been and will continue to be ensuring that the best candidate is selected.

 The Board is committed to minimising the health and safety risks that each Group employee is exposed to by promoting the effective use and management of business-specific policies and procedures.